CAPC-CG: A Large-Scale, Expert-Directed LLM-Annotated Corpus of Adaptive Policy Communication in China: Corpus Creation and Structure

 \subsection{Scope of Policy Directives}

 Our analysis focuses on policy directives, defined as formally issued documents in which a higher-level authority addresses state or public-sector actors with actionable implications—that is, the bureaucrats are expected to notice, interpret, and respond to the directives.
-Such directives form the "vertical formal channels" of bureaucratic communication, as \citet{oksenberg1974methods} noted.
+Such directives form the ``vertical formal channels'' of bureaucratic communication, as \citet{oksenberg1974methods} noted.
 Central directives define national priorities and directions, then as they travel down the hierarchy, each level of government further interprets and details their implementation of the instructions.

-To construct our dataset, we collected three main type of central directives.
-1)\textbf{ National Laws} and decisions promulgated by the National People’s Congress (NPC), the legislative branch.
+To construct our data set, we collected three types of central directives.
+1)\textbf{National Laws} and decisions promulgated by the National People's Congress (NPC), the legislative branch.
 Among the directives, these laws carry the highest level of authority.
-2) \textbf{Administrative Regulations}, which are typically issued by the State Council (the highest office of the executive branch), or the General Office of the Communist Party Central Committee, or are co-issued by the State Council and relevant ministries.
+2) \textbf{Administrative Regulations}, which are typically issued by the State Council (the highest office of the executive branch), or the General Office of the Communist Party Central Committee, or are co-issued by the State Council, the Communist Party Central, or ministries.
 3) \textbf{Ministerial Rules} issued by central-level ministries and commissions.

-This dataset spans 1 October 1949 to 13 March 2023, that is, from the founding of the People’s Republic of China through the end of President Xi Jinping’s second term.
-It comprehensively includes all the top leaders since founding, from Mao Zedong, Deng Xiaoping, Jiang Zemin, Hu Jintao, to Xi Jinping, who is currently still the General Secretary of the Party and President.
+This dataset spans 1 October 1949 to 13 March 2023, from the founding of the People's Republic of China through the end of Xi Jinping's second term.
+It covers all the central leaders since founding, from Mao Zedong, Deng Xiaoping, Jiang Zemin, Hu Jintao, to Xi Jinping.

 For each document, we parsed and created a standardized metadata record with the following fields: \textit{title}, \textit{validity status}, \textit{hierarchical level of legal force}, \textit{issuing body}, \textit{reference number}, \textit{date of promulgation}, and \textit{date of entry into force}.
 The product is a massive longitudinal corpus.
-Spanning multiple leadership eras, it contains 337,056 unique policy documents.
+Spanning multiple leadership eras, it contains 337,038 unique policy documents.
 Table~\ref{tab:statistics} presents summary statistics of the corpus, including its scale before and after annotation at the paragraph level.